DericZhao/MuSE/README.md

-# MEFG: Multi-scale Emotional Flow Graph Dialogue Generation Model for Empathetic Dialogue
+# MuSE: A Multi-scale Emotional Flow Graph Model for Empathetic Dialogue Generation

 ##
 This repository is the public code for the paper's emotional flow dialogue.